amuni3/amuni3.github.io/_portfolio/2_project.markdown

 <a href="http://www.fptd.gatech.edu/robotics/grobot.html" target="blank"> FPTD</a>
 at Georgia Tech Research Institute.

-I worked on localizing the GohBot using an indoor ultrasonic GPS, detecting obstacle using depth data from Microsoft Kinect and designing path planning and obstacle avoidance routines.
+I worked on localizing the GohBot using an indoor ultrasonic GPS, detecting obstacles using depth data from Microsoft Kinect and designing path planning and obstacle avoidance routines.
 This <a href="https://drive.google.com/file/d/0Bx0AJvW-lbnBY09HRV9XWVI5VGM/view?usp=sharingvideo" target="blank">video </a>
 shows the robot driving autonomously while avoiding chickens.